Siddhu123456/EarthquakeVisualizer/README.md

 # Earthquake Visualizer

-A React + Vite project to visualize earthquakes on a map.
+A React + Vite project to visualize earthquakes on a map with state management using Redux.

 ---

 ## Project Overview

 This project allows users to view recent earthquakes with interactive maps and filters.
+Redux is used to manage application state such as earthquake data and UI state.

 ---